bd808/php-unserialize-js/README.md

 keys into javascript arrays.
 All other arrays are translated into javascript objects.

-Members of a PHP object carry scope information via name mangling. phpUnserialize strips the scope signifier prefix from private and protected members.
+Serialized members of a PHP object carry scope information via name mangling.
+`phpUnserialize` strips this scope signifier prefix from private and protected members.

 Check out the [jasmine tests][] for more details or read the source.